Magnet Design Guide

 There are four classes of modern commercialized magnets, each based on their material composition.
 Within each class is a family of grades with their own magnetic properties.
 These general classes are:

-These materials span a range of properties that accommodate a wide variety of application requirements.
+These magnet materials span a range of properties that accommodate a wide variety of application requirements.
 The following is intended to give a broad but practical overview of factors that must be considered in selecting the proper material, grade, shape, and size of magnet for a specific application.
 The chart below shows typical values of the key characteristics for selected grades of various materials for comparison.
-These values will be discussed in detail in the following sections.
+These values will be discussed in more detail in the below sections. (top)

 4.1 Finite Element Analysis

 Finite Element Analysis (FEA) modeling programs are used to analyze magnetic problems in order to arrive at more exact solutions, which can then be tested and fine tuned against a prototype of the magnet structure.
 Using FEA models flux densities, torques, and forces may be calculated.
 Results can be output in various forms, including plots of vector magnetic potentials, flux density maps, and flux path plots.
-The Design Engineering team at Magnet Sales & Manufacturing has extensive experience in many types of magnetic designs and is able to assist in the design and execution of FEA models.
+Our design and engineering team at our sister company, Integrated Magnetics has extensive experience in many types of magnetic designs and is able to assist in the design and execution of FEA models. (top)

 4.2 The B-H Curve